sajidhamdard/learnjavascript/Interview Questions/interview-questions-hindi.md

 ### What is scoping ?
 Scoping  refers to the set of rules that determine where a variable is accessible or visible within a program.
-Hinglish mei samjhein toh, scoping ek set of rules hai jo decide karta hai ki ek variable ko program ke kitne hisson se access kiya ja sakta hai aur kitne hisson se nahi.
+Scoping ek set of rules hai jo decide karta hai ki ek variable ko program ke kitne hisson se access kiya ja sakta hai aur kitne hisson se nahi.

 ### What are the different types of scopes in JavaScript?
 Explain each?